March 5, 2022

 • Highlight the final goal and successful outcome.

 3. Create a video or poster.
-Using your outline as a guide, team up with one or two of your friends (teams are limited to 3) to create an original video or a poster or other visual presentation that helps your audience understand your project.
+Using your outline as a guide, team up with class, group or club to create an original video or a poster or other visual presentation that helps your audience understand your project.

-4. Each participant must submit this Consent Form signed by a parent or guardian allowing their video, poster or photos taken during their presentation to judges to be posted on the GLC YouTube channel and other social media with their outline submission.
+4. Each participant in the group must submit this Consent Form signed by a parent or guardian allowing their video, poster or photos taken during their presentation to judges to be posted on the GLC YouTube channel and other social media with their outline submission.

 You will need Adobe Reader on your computer to download the form.